Touchet History, Family Crest & Coats of Arms

 Early Origins of the Touchet family

-Normandy.
-"In 1082 Ursinus de Touchet granted lands to the Church of St. William, Maortaine.
-The name still remains in Normandy."
-CITATION[CLOSE]
+"In 1082 Ursinus de Touchet was granted lands to the Church of St. William, Maortaine."

 Toget appears on the Roll of Battle Abbey, but was later Anglicized as "Tuchet."
 The first record of the family in ancient Britain was Joceline Touchet who was seated in Cheshire temp.
 William I (during the reign of William I, the Conqueror.)
 He was father of Henry and his son, Henry was granted the village of Tattenhall by Ralph Gernons, the Earl of Chester.

 "Audley [in Staffordshire] gives the title of Baron to the family of Touchet."

 Early History of the Touchet family

-Another 199 words (14 lines of text) covering the years 1313, 1371, 1371, 1408, 1963, 1409, 1459, 1491, 1465, 1497, 1558, 1689, 1549 and 1638 are included under the topic Early Touchet History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Touchet research.
+Another 154 words (11 lines of text) covering the years 1313, 1371, 1371, 1408, 1963, 1409, 1459, 1491, 1465, 1497, 1558, 1465, 1497, 1617, 1684, 1689, 1549 and 1638 are included under the topic Early Touchet History in all our PDF Extended History products and printed products wherever possible.

 Touchet Spelling Variations

 Spelling variations of this family name include: Touchet, Touchett, Touchette, Le Touchet, Le Touchett, Le Touchette, Touche and many more.